ComposableFi/composable/book/src/developer-guides/collator-set-up-guide.md

 # COLLATOR SET UP GUIDE

-In this document we will cover how to set up a collaborator with Composable Finance.
+In this document we will cover how to set up a collator with Composable Finance.
 There are several ways to do that.

 * Build node locally